weilin9999/WeiLin-Comfyui-Tools/README_EN.md

 # Version update introduction

-> Last updated: 2025-02-22
+> Last updated: 2025-03-03

-> 0.0.17 Public Beta Version Introduction: If you want to use this plugin, please be sure to join our official QQ group (1018231382)!
+> 0.0.18 Public Beta Version Introduction: If you want to use this plugin, please be sure to join our official QQ group (1018231382)!
 >
-> 1.Fix the bug where adding weights would delete other types of parentheses.
+>1.
+Add a new node list (opened in the floating ball), which can quickly open all the nodes of this node without the need to enlarge the nodes to find them

 <details>
 <summary>Click here for more updates from the past</summary>

+> 0.0.17 Public Beta Version 2025-02-22
+>
+> 1.Fix the bug where adding weights would delete other types of parentheses.

 > 0.0.16 2025-02-14 Public beta version introduction If you want to use this plugin, please be sure to join our official QQ group (1018231382)!
 >